• Summary

 8 covered business shall report to the department regarding the impact of

-9 artificial intelligence on its hiring and business practices in the
+9 artificial intelligence on its hiring and the nature of its artificial

-10 calendar year ending the preceding December thirty-first.
-Such report
+10 intelligence use in the calendar year ending the preceding December

 12 (a) Employment data, including but not limited to: